These notes are to give you as much information as possible about any potential expenses you could incur. If you have further questions please ask.

 I and my team will explain the fees to you at the time of booking of your surgery.

 Theatre usage and Bed Fees

 These are usually covered by your insurance cover but some levels of cover are different from others.
 Always confirm your level of cover with your insurer.

 Pathology and Radiology Fees

 These are performed before, during and after your surgery and may incur additional fees.
 Check with your insurer.

 These are the bits of metal and plastic that are used to replace joints, fix fractures etc. These are usually covered by your insurer, but please check.

 Other expenses that may be incurred include:

-Depending on the nature and type of your procedure, your own health a physician may be invoiced.
+Depending on the nature and type of your procedure, sometimes a seperate physician may be involved.
 In this case this would attract a separate account.